Code-Institute-Submissions/Second-Milestone-Project-18/README.md

 # Star Wars: The Memory Game
-#### The objective of this project is to create an interactive website than responds to users inputs.
-This website features a matching game that will test the user's memory in an enjoyable manner.
+#### The objective of this project is to create an interactive website than responds to a user's inputs.
+This website features a matching game that will test the user's memory in a fun and engaging manner.
 ## UX
 #### This project is aimed at users of all ages who wish to test and improve their memory.
-The game's theme is Star Wars, and the background picture adds to the immersion.
+The game's theme is Star Wars, and the background picture was employed to add to the immersion.
 #### As a user I want the cards to be placed randomly so the experience is different each time.
-#### As a user I want the number of clicks displayed so I know I am improving
+#### As a user I want the number of clicks displayed so I know I am improving my memory.
 #### As a user I want a reset button so I can quickly replay the game.
 ## Features
 #### Header - Features the title of the game.